-Beginning in 1999, lenders have been legally obligated to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for a loan made after July of '99) reaches less than seventy-eight percent of the purchase price, but not when the loan's equity climbs to twenty-two percent or higher.
-(The legal obligation does not cover some higher risk mortgages.)
-However, if your equity reaches 20% (no matter what the original purchase price was), you have the right to cancel the PMI (for a loan that past July 1999).
+Beginning in 1999, lending institutions have been legally obligated to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for loans made after July of '99) goes down below seventy-eight percent of the price of purchase, but not at the point the borrower's equity gets to twenty-two percent or higher.
+(This law does not cover certain higher risk mortgages.)
+However, if your equity rises to 20% (regardless of the original price of purchase), you have the right to cancel your PMI (for a mortgage loan closed past July 1999).

-Analyze your mortgage statements often.
-You'll want to stay aware of the prices of the homes that are selling in your neighborhood.
-You've been paying mostly interest if the closing was fewer than 5 years ago, so your principal probably hasn't been reduced by much.
+Familiarize yourself with your mortgage statements to keep track of principal payments.
+Also keep track of what other homes are selling for in your neighborhood.
+You've been paying mostly interest if you closed your mortgage fewer than 5 years ago, so your principal most likely hasn't lowered much.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.